grafana/grafana-opentelemetry-starter/README.md

 The Instance ID can be found when you click on "Details" in the "Grafana" section on grafana.com.

-Leave this field empty when using the Grafana OSS stack.
+Leave `instanceId` empty when using the Grafana OSS stack.

 ## apiKey

 Create an API key under "Security" / "API Keys" (left side navigation tree) on grafana.com.
 The role should be "MetricsPublisher"

-Leave this field empty when using the Grafana OSS stack.
+Leave `apiKey` empty when using the Grafana OSS stack.

 ## globalAttributes